The sociopathic stare is a chilling gaze that can unsettle anyone.

-This stare often points to a person who is arrogant, intimidating, and manipulative.
+This stare often comes from a person who is arrogant, intimidating, and manipulative.

 Sociopathic stare decoded: “You don’t know what bad things I can do to you, and I don’t care what happens to me.”